oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The two representations `"M\u00f6bius"` and `"Möbius"` are very different on the byte-level, but yield equivalent objects.
 Same for the representations of `address`, varying in white space and order of elements in the object.

-The variations in white space, ordering of object properties, and encoding of Unicode characters are all allowed by the JSON specification.
-Other variations, e.g., concerning floating-point numbers, are described in [@RFC8785].
+The variations in white space, ordering of object properties, and encoding of Unicode characters are all allowed by the JSON specification, including further variations, e.g., concerning floating-point numbers, as described in [@RFC8785].
 Variations can be introduced whenever JSON data is serialized or deserialized and unless dealt with, will lead to different digests and the inability to verify signatures.